 Your insurance program should cover most of the bariatric surgery cost.
 If your insurance doesn’t cover weight loss surgery, or if you don’t have insurance, then we do offer a very reasonable cash payment option.

 Bariatric surgery is an investment in your health, your career, and your relationships.
 Surgery can dramatically improve your quality of life, your energy levels, and can reduce your health issues*.
 It enables many patients to live longer and to spend more quality time with their loved ones*.
 Most patients, once they realize these benefits, decide that there is no way they cannot afford to invest in their future, their health, and their life.

 Many patients worry that they’ll look sickly or unhealthy after surgery.
 But this isn’t the case.
 We require our post-op patients to take daily vitamins, which help them look leaner and healthier.
 These vitamins also help them to live more active, fulfilling, and healthier lives*.

 We help our patients with all aspects of their health, including putting together individualized exercise and vitamin regimes.
 This helps our patients to develop lean muscle and look and feel fit and healthy*.
-If you’d like to see some of our patients after surgery, you can find pictures here.
+Here are some bariatric surgery before and after photos from some of our patients.

 7) Will I become too thin after surgery?

 Some people worry that after surgery they’ll continue to lose weight until they waste away.
 Fortunately, this is not how the body works.